sfchronicle/django-project-template/README.md

 ### Contributing
 Want to improve the template?
 Fork the repo, add your changes and send a pull request.

-### Thanks
-Special thanks goes to Chase Davis for his initial work at developing our Django template for CIR.
-Also, this project's structure borrows many great ideas from Ben Welsh at the Los Angeles Times Datadesk and his [Django Project Template](https://github.com/datadesk/django-project-template).

 ### License
 The MIT License (MIT)